My Vinyasa Practice Blog

 Have you been feeling stressed, anxious, or overwhelmed lately?
 If so, yoga therapy may be the answer for you.
 Yoga therapy is a form of treatment that uses yoga poses and breathing exercises to help people achieve a state of relaxation and calm.
 Along with this state...

-A simple definition for Hot Yoga
+A Simple Definition for Hot Yoga

 MVP’s Yin Yoga Teacher Training